DataBiosphere/toil/README.md

 ###Script-tree Introduction:###

-Script-tree provides a simple Python interface to job-tree, and is the preferred interface for job-tree.
+Script-tree provides a simple Python interface to interact with job-tree.
 ... details in <code>docs/README.rtf</code>